 - In most cases, an aggrieved party will pursue the company rather than the individual employee responsible for the problem.

-- Setting up and enforcing appropriate policies, and providing any training employees need, can substantially reduce the risk of being held liable.
+- Setting up and enforcing appropriate policies, and training all employees, can substantially reduce the risks.

 - Download the CAP Code for non-broadcast advertising from the Committees of Advertising Practice.

 - Find out about your data protection obligations from the Information Commissioner's Office (0303 123 1113).

 - Find out about intellectual property protection from the Intellectual Property Office (0300 300 2000).

 - Find a solicitor with the right expertise for guidance on internet law or trading abroad through the Law Society.

 The law is complex.
 This factsheet reflects our understanding of the basic legal position as known at the last update.
 Obtain legal advice on your own specific circumstances and check whether any relevant rules have changed.